mpt-d/printable-optical-mounts/readme.md

 # Assembly

-The use of M1 set screws and corresponding thread inserts is assumed where it is necessary to clamp components in place.
+The use of M1.6 grub screws and corresponding thread inserts is assumed where it is necessary to clamp components in place.
 It is recommended to use nylon-tipped set screws to avoid damaging clamped equipment.